 We also work with older people who may already be suffering from high blood pressure, diabetes or heart disease to help them to learn to eat better for their health and how to cook.

-Our shop and garden in Axminster sells fruit and vegetables and also acts as an information hub for people needing nutritional advice and support.
+Our Food Hub in Axminster takes orders for fruit and vegetables and sells ready meals and also acts as an information hub for people needing nutritional advice and support.